inerte/sequelize-generator/README.md

 ```

 If you want a random, already created, record to be selected as parent, pass {ModelParent: "any"} as an option.
 See test "should set a foreign key to a random, already created record, if option is set".

+If you want every instance to share a common ancestor, pass {ModelName: "shared"} as an option.
+See test "should create instances with a shared foreign key, if option is set".